Spring A-C

 Commonly Called: Silver wattle

-Botanical Family: Fabaceae subfamily Mimosoideae
+Botanical Family: FABACEAE subfamily MIMOSIODEAE

 Grows: This wide-spread tree grows typically 10 to 30m high by 5 to 10m wide.
 Low growing and even prostrate forms are found and cultivated.
 It can live for 30 to 40 years.